 The KPMG study found published data indicating that the current costs to state and territory governments of energy affordability related schemes are around $820 million per annum, while ombudsmen schemes spent close to a further $10 million each year assisting customers with complaints relating to energy affordability issues.
 KPMG estimated that industry was spending at least another $280 million per annum on hardship schemes and other mechanisms related to energy affordability, as well as the cost of physical disconnections.

-and related research activities, are identifyingby the factors and methods which have reduced disconnections in some jurisdictions, and also better models of retailer/consumer behaviour.
+Through its Grants Program and related research activities, Energy Consumers Australia and other consumer advocates are identifying the factors and methods which have reduced disconnections in some jurisdictions, and also better models of retailer/consumer behaviour.
 There is extensive evidence to suggest that early intervention makes a real difference to whether people enter hardship programs and ultimately end up being disconnected.
 We also know that some retailers in some jurisdictions (e.g. Tasmania) have dramatically reduced the incidence of disconnection by thinking differently about how to handle hardship clients.
-They have used different techniques to help people to manage their energy usage and their finances.
+They have used different techniques to help people, through one on one programs of support, to manage their energy usage and their finances.
 In the process, these companies have reduced their associated debt levels.

-Energy Consumers Australia is exploring alternative approaches which both reduce costs to industry and also reduce the incidence of disconnections.
-In conducting this work, Energy Consumers Australia is drawing upon the lessons from earlier work by other relevant organisations.
+Energy Consumers Australia is exploring alternative approaches to reduce the incidence of disconnections and where possible costs to government and industry.
+In conducting this work, Energy Consumers Australia is drawing upon the lessons from earlier work by a range of consumer advocate organisations.

-Energy Consumers Australia has identified six inter-related areas for action which it believes would have a strongly beneficial impact in reducing the incidence of disconnections in Australia.
+Energy Consumers Australia has identified six inter-related areas for further work by all stakeholders in this sector, which it believes would have a strongly beneficial impact in reducing the incidence of disconnections in Australia.
 These are:

 Better targeted, consistent and easily accessible energy concessions and emergency relief programs.